apetrone11235/angela-petrone.github.io/_posts/2019-01-30-Bryce Harper.md

 ---
 layout: post
-title: Is Bryce Harper Worth it for the Phillies?
+title: Is Bryce Harper Worth it for the Phillies? (part 1)
+tags: baseball
 published: true
 ---